nhayward/story-chat-radio/pages/01.home/the-favourite-scene-structure/item.md

 <iframe title="Embed Player" src="//play.libsyn.com/embed/episode/id/23345798/height/192/theme/modern/size/large/thumbnail/yes/custom-color/39918e/time-start/00:00:00/playlist-height/200/direction/backward" height="192" width="100%" scrolling="no" allowfullscreen="" webkitallowfullscreen="true" mozallowfullscreen="true" oallowfullscreen="true" msallowfullscreen="true" style="border: none;"></iframe>

+#### Just as a reminder, you can now support the podcast on Patreon, where you can read the queries we critique plus get lots of other bonus content.
+It’s easy to find, just go to [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).

+#### And we are also very excited to announce that our [podcast is now available on YouTube](https://www.youtube.com/channel/UCVgBO3mHLqhtVZWRn0BmFEA?target=_blank).
+This episode, 28, as well as many previous episodes are already available, and we will be adding back episodes as quickly as we can.

+**Summary of this month’s movie:**

 Here come the spoilers!
 It’s the early 1700s.
 England is at war with the French.
 Queen Anne is middle-age, temperamental and chronically ill.
 Harley, a member of Parliament, is desperate to stop the war.
 But more prominent members insist it continue.
 Sarah, Anne’s childhood friend and clever advisor, convinces the queen to support the war, as it is good for Sarah and her husband.

 Sarah's cousin, Abigail, arrives at the Queen's estate, kind and desperate for a job.
 Sarah makes her a maid.
 When Abigail picks herbs to ease a painful gout attack of Anne’s, Sarah is impressed and takes Abigail on as her assistant.
 Abigail finds out by accident that Sarah and Anne are lovers.
 Harley asks Abigail to spy on Sarah and Anne and bring him anything he can use to help him curry favor with the Queen.
 Abigail refuses.